 The devastating earthquake in 2010 left young people in Haiti with little hope of finding meaningful work after most aspects of daily life came to a halt.
 Now, thousands are taking a vital step to recovery by learning the skills to start their own businesses.

-Earlier this month over one hundred young people graduated in auto-mechanics, house-keeping, catering, and farming.
+Skills Earlier this month over one hundred young people graduated in auto-mechanics, house-keeping, catering, and farming.
 These young people were some of the worst affected, unemployed and living in extreme poverty in Port-au-Prince, Mirebalais and Gonaives.

 Y Care International’s Africa Programme Co-coordinator, Alessandra Incerti, who attended the graduation ceremony, praised the determination of the young people who are still facing the impacts of a natural disaster five years on.